Jonqora/VibeCheckMyProf/SET-UP/WEB.md

 ## Web Hosting: S3 Option

-The following steps ensure the correct set up for we application.
+The following steps ensure the correct web hosting set up for the application.

 ### Prerequisites
 - know the Invoke URL of the first API gateway you are using for the project